Nerwyn/android-tv-card/README.md

 ### Example 13

-Conditional layouts using templating and an input select
+Conditional layouts using templating and an input select.

 ```yaml
 type: custom:android-tv-card